 We explore what can be learned through sport and how we can best leverage sport as a vehicle for learning.
 In this session, our host, Dr. Jennifer Walinga, is joined by guest panelists Cheryl Bernard, Doug Tate and Gary Barber.

-EPISODE 9 - Part 2: Olympism
+EPISODE 9 - Olympism, Part 2: Paralympism and The Paralympics

 In this second episode, we examine this year’s event after the conclusion of the Olympic Games Tokyo 2020.